RTEMS/rtems-docs/develenv/develenv.rst

 ``${RTEMS_ROOT}/testsuites/``
     This directory contains the test suites for the various RTEMS APIs and support libraries.
-The contents of this directory are discussed in the:ref:`Directory Structure testsuites/ Test Suites <Directory-Structure-testsuites_002f-Test-Suites>` section.
+The contents of this directory are discussed in the `testsuites/ Test Suites`_ section.

 ``${RTEMS_ROOT}/tools/``
     This directory contains RTEMS specific support utilities which